-1. If the E&S plan is found to be technically adequate, the delegated conservation district will forward the following documents and information to the Department application manager:
+1. Non-PCSM Delegated Conservation District or Technical Review PCSM Delegated Conservation District - If the E&S/PCSM plan is found to be technically adequate, the delegated conservation district will forward the following documents and information to the Department application manager:

-Completed recommendation for permit action letter, completed technical plan review checklist, two sets of the approved stamped E & S plans and narratives (one set will be sent to the applicant by the regional office; the region will retain one set)
+Completed recommendation for permit action letter, completed E&S technical plan review checklist, two sets of the approved stamped E & S plans and narratives (one set will be sent to the applicant by the regional office; the region will retain one set).
 The district will retain the third set of plans.

-2. If the conservation district is PCSM delegated at the engineering review level and the PCSM plan is found to technically adequate, the conservation district will forward the following documents and information to the regional office:
+2. Engineering Review PCSM Delegated Conservation District or Department - If the conservation district is PCSM delegated at the engineering review level and the PCSM plan is found to be technically adequate, the conservation district will forward the following documents and information to the regional office:

-Completed record of decision, completed PCSM plan technical review checklist, two sets of the approved stamped PCSM plans and narratives (one set will be sent to the applicant by the regional office; the region will retain one set)
+Completed recommendation for permit action letter, completed E&S technical plan review checklist, two sets of approved and stamped E&S plans, completed PCSM plan, engineering review checklist, two sets of the approved stamped PCSM plans and narratives (one set will be sent to the applicant by the regional office; the region will retain one set).
 The district will retain the third set of plans.

-3. Once in receipt of these items from the delegated conservation district, the Department application manager and program manager will:
+3. Once in receipt of these items from the delegated conservation district, the Department section chief and program manager will review the permit application and make a decision to either approve the permit or deny the permit.